Hands on: Fitbit Inspire HR review

 Fitness

-The Inspire HR comes with a lot of basic fitness tracking features, such as daily step tracking and the like, but it also boasts connected GPS and a heart rate tracker.
+The Inspire HR comes with a lot of basic fitness tracking features, such as daily step tracking and the like, but it also boasts connected GPS and a heart rate monitor.

 This is one of the most accomplished budget fitness trackers Fitbit has created, and it comes with 15 or more exercise modes as well.
 It also has a VO2 Max monitor, as well as sleep tracking tech and guided breathing exercises.